simonastrecanska/synchronization/README.md

    - `log_file`: Path to the log file.
    - `interval`: Synchronization interval in seconds (default: 100).

+If you are using Windows, you must uncomment the line venv\Scripts\activate in the synchronize file and delete the line source venv/bin/activate, which is for macOS and Linux.

 ## Example
 If you want to try it out, I left a test file on which you can try it out